Tamyra Gray: Acting career

 She landed the recurring role of Aisha Clemens, a student in an abusive relationship, on Boston Public, appearing in seven episodes in 2003.
 She showcased her singing abilities, famously covering Luther Vandross' "Dance With My Father" and Dolly Parton's "I Will Always Love You".
-She has had guest roles on episodes of Half and Half, Las Vegas, Tru Calling, What I Like About You (TV series), Ghost Whisperer and All Of Us.
+She has had guest roles on episodes of Half & Half, Las Vegas, Tru Calling, What I Like About You (TV series), Ghost Whisperer and All Of Us.
 With other American Idol alumni, she appeared on The Tyra Banks Show in 2006.

 She has starred on Broadway twice.
 In November 2004, Gray was cast for a limited engagement of twelve weeks in the role of Priya in Broadway's struggling Bombay Dreams.
 Due to continued poor grosses, the show closed early on January 1, 2005.
 She joined the cast of Rent as Mimi Marquez on May 29, 2007, and was scheduled to play the role until November 25, 2007, however, that six-month contract was extended.
 Gray performed in Rent until June 15, 2008, and was replaced by Renée Elise Goldsberry.

 In October 2005, Gray made her big screen supporting role debut in the independent film The Gospel, which debuted at No. 5 at the box office, and also had strong DVD sales when it was released to stores on January 3, 2006.
 Gray has one song, "Now Behold the Lamb", featured on the movie's soundtrack, which climbed to No. 1 on Billboard's Soundtrack Chart.
 Her second movie role was in the 2008 movie Rachel Getting Married.

 Also in 2005, Gray appeared in a short film for H&M's new line of denim jeans, and performed the Dreamgirls show stopper "And I Am Telling You I'm Not Going".
 Tamyra was featured in print advertisements for the H&M denim and her version of the song played in H&M stores.

 In 2011, Gray starred in the musical "Twist," a theatrical version of Oliver Twist set in New Orleans during the Depression, that was produced by Debbie Allen at the Pasadena Playhouse in Pasadena, California.
-The musical was originally scheduled to run from June 14 to July 17, but was extended through July 24 due to strong ticket sales and a string of sold-out shows.
+The musical was scheduled to run from June 14 to July 17, but was extended through July 24 due to strong ticket sales and a string of sold-out shows.
 In January 2016, she took over the role of Kate on the national tour of If/Then.
 On January 8, 2018, she took over the role of Papa Ge in the 2018 revival of Once on This Island.